okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/multiple-identifiers/main/index.md

 ## Create a user profile policy

-You can use the Policies API to create a new user profile policy.
+You can use the Policies API to create a user profile policy.
 See [Create a policy](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Policy/#tag/Policy/operation/createPolicy).

 Send a POST request to the `api/v1/policies` endpoint.
 Include the following: